prabhudattaMohapatra/myPrompts/India_test_case_generation/prompt.md

    - Ensure all fields from a dataset are included when that dataset is required
    - Handle period-based, moment-based, and timeless fields appropriately based on the schema

-   All test case files (YAML and CSV) should:
+   All test case files (CSV) should:
-   - Contain the exact number of employees specified in Data_requirements.md
+   - Contain exactly 50 employees (hardcoded requirement)
    - Cover all test cases extracted from Use_Cases.md (some employees may cover multiple use cases)
+   - **Note**: The LLM is free to generate in multiple tries if it's too much, but ensure the total across all sessions equals 50 employees
    - Satisfy all necessary dataset requirements extracted from Data_requirements.md (with all their constituent fields)
    - Include optional dataset requirements where applicable (with all their constituent fields)
    - Use valid field names from the employee_dsl.yaml schema